plasticdino/TP-GAN/README.md

 The goal is to **recover a frontal face image of the same person from a single face image under any poses**.

+## THIS GIT FORKED FROM THE ORIGINAL GIT HERE (https://github.com/HRLTY/TP-GAN)

 ### Params setting
 `config\params.json`